 There are so many great posts about Barcelona out there, but most of them describe the same attractions over and over again.
+That’s why I’ve created this list on unusual things to do in Barcelona.

 What if you have already seen the main sights and want to visit something new?
 Or maybe you just want to escape the crowds and see some great lesser-known places in Barcelona?
-(By the way, if you want to avoid crazy lines on popular attractions such as Sagrada Familia and Casa Battlo, I have an article with some secret tricks just for you!).
+(By the way, if you want to avoid crazy lines on popular attractions such as Sagrada Familia and Casa Batllo, I have an article with some secret tricks just for you!).

 But let’s come back to some places in Barcelona that are off-the-beaten-path.
 Staying in the city for 2 months allowed me to discover some unique and spectacular places that most of the tourists do not know about.

-In case it is not your first time visiting the city or you are looking for something interesting and special, here is the list of 8 coolest fun things to do in Barcelona.
+In case it is not your first time visiting the city or you are looking for something interesting and special, here is the list of 11 coolest fun things to do in Barcelona.
 Enjoy!

 1. Climb the Columbus Monument

-Located right in the city center in front of Barceloneta Beach, Columbus Column is something that you will probably see many times.
+Located right in the city center in front of Barceloneta Beach, the Columbus Column is something that you will probably see many times.

 But would you ever imagine that there is an elevator inside the column that takes you to a wonderful view of the city from the top?

-I had no idea about it until recently, when I was reading some information about it on the friendly Barcelona Tourism site.
+I had no idea about it until recently when I was reading some information about it on the friendly Barcelona Tourism site.
 I think the main reason it is relatively unknown is because the entrance is quite hidden.

 There are stairs that lead you down to the base of the column, but it looks just like an information center.
 While you can certainly ask for information there, there is also a cash register, where you can buy your tickets and proceed to the elevator.